 - The Heresy of Galla in V. Panov's Secret City.
 Their battle cry goes "The Sleeper wasn't a mage!".
 Galla's Heresy mostly takes male Lyud' who are generally incapable of magic, but also has a significant fraction of Chud', as the Chud' society carries a strong bias against those unable to live up to the Magic Knight ideal.
 Mages will forfeit their and their children's magic upon joining the Heresy, and the Heresy's temples serve as Power Nullifiers.

-- The thinly-veiled Church of the One God in works of V. Ivashchenko is most often of the "divine vs. arcane" variety.
+- The thinly-veiled Church of the One God in the works of V. Ivashchenko is most often of the "divine vs. arcane" variety.

 - The Monster of the Week in the Buffy the Vampire Slayer episode "Gingerbread" brainwashes people into becoming this, (and has apparently been doing so for a long time).
 Buffy nearly gets burnt at the stake by her own mother before managing to kill it.

 - Ironically, though, with the exception of Merlin, the series is rather vague on how justified Uther's crusade was.
-Gaius, himself a magic-user, seems to be of the opinion that there was a significant fraction of evil wizards and witches back then.
+Gaius, himself a magic user, seems to be of the opinion that there was a significant fraction of evil wizards and witches back then.
 At the same time, however, we're treated to stories of the brutal slaughter of the relatively benign druids.
-The magic-users left now aren't really unethical in killing their version of Hitler.
+The magic users left now aren't really unethical in killing their version of Hitler.

 - As time goes on, it's clear that the magical faction wasn't that innocent either.
-Apparently, the High Priestesses had a magical tower where they sent people to be brainwashed, a serpent they'd summon from the depths of the underworld if they needed to do it quickly, would tear the veil between life and death every solstice (although the summer one was quite tame if done right, the winter solstice set hundreds of depraved souls loose on innocents), and had extremely harsh methods of keeping the non-magical in line.
+Apparently, the High Priestesses had a magical tower where they sent people to be brainwashed, a serpent they'd summon from the depths of the underworld if they needed to do it quickly would tear the veil between life and death every solstice (although the summer one was quite tame if done right, the winter solstice set hundreds of depraved souls loose on innocents), and had extremely harsh methods of keeping the non-magical in line.
 Of course, the remaining high priestess who does all this is pretty far off the deep end, so we're left to draw our own conclusions about how much of this was actually done when Uther declared war.

-- Warhammer: The Dwarfs are a fairly straight example, since Dwarfs can't use magic directly and don't seem to trust it, but they do have magical items and for game balance purposes the Anvil of Doom can be used to cast spells.
+- The Dwarfs are a fairly straight example, since Dwarfs can't use magic directly and don't seem to trust it, but they do have magical items and for game balance purposes the Anvil of Doom can be used to cast spells.

 - The Bretonnians set themselves up as this, but hypocritically, since they have "Prophetesses" who can cast "prayers" that look suspiciously like the spells used by other factions.
 Similarly, the knights consider missile weapons and siege engines to be unchivalric, but are perfectly happy to let commoners field them.

-- The Qunari in Dragon Age.
+- The Qunari.
 They use technology instead of magic and kill or silence any mages they come across (by removing their tongues).
 The Qun, their religion, has no place for mages, and the Qunari's ultimate goal is conversion of all races to the Qun and therefore removal of all mages.
 This places them in contrast to the human religious institution, the Chantry, which teaches that magic was made to serve man.
 The Chantry permit mages and even use them against the Qunari (in fact, it is the reason why the Qunari haven't overrun most of the world yet), although they don't really trust them and practically monopolize the training of mages; non-Chantry trained mages are called apostates and are hunted down by the Templars.

 - Not that the Qunari are above using the mages as living weapons, either, with each saarebas (dangerous thing) being handled by another Qunari as their keeper.
 Any saarebas that goes unsupervised is automatically assumed to be possessed by a demon, so the Qunari come across as fearing mages even more than the humans though, it's more like their philosophy doesn't allow them to act any other way.